Our Services

 Helpful Resources

-Monitoring pelvic muscle strength after colon hydrotherapy irrigation helps ensure the pelvic floor continues to support your bladder, uterus and rectum, preventing complications like incontinence or pelvic organ prolapse.
+Monitoring pelvic muscle strength after colon hydrotherapy irrigation is essential to ensure your pelvic floor continues to properly support the bladder, uterus, and rectum.
+Without proper assessment, complications such as urinary incontinence or pelvic organ prolapse can develop.

 When you undergo colon hydrotherapy for pelvic floor support or general bowel cleansing, your healthcare provider may recommend monitoring your pelvic muscle strength afterward.
 Though colon hydrotherapy can offer benefits—such as irrigation of the large intestine and potential relief from bloating—it can also influence the muscles and connective tissues of the pelvic floor.
 By keeping an eye on pelvic strength, doctors aim to ensure you maintain healthy support for your bladder, uterus and rectum, helping you avoid complications down the road.